 “Such dualism has become quite commonplace and it has permeated the world of politics, science and culture.
 Western society, in general, became trapped in these notions of polarity, which have been used to justify inequality, domination, neglect and oppression.
 For many centuries humankind has seen its destiny shaped by a system of socially constructed relationships – humans vs. nature” (Shannin).
 Putting technology and nature in separate categories allows for a hierarchy (anthropocentric worldview), where a challenging dialogue can unfold, rather than viewing nature, technology, architecture, culture, habits as profoundly tangled if not one and the same (biocentric worldview).

 Heidegger recognized this dichotomy as a changing of the guard in the way humans live their lives and who they become when they embrace these ideas of human vs. nature—as challenging nature.
 Here Heidegger attempts to assign a better way of living or dwelling, a more conscious situated experience.
 Heidegger wanted people to have a situated experience with the land, in a poetic sense.
 To quote Heidegger “in contrast, a tract of land is challenged into the putting out of coal or ore.
 The earth now reveals itself as a coal mining district, the soil as a mineral deposit.
 The field that the peasant formerly cultivated and set in order [bestellte] appears differently that it did when to set in order still meant to take care of and to maintain.
 The work of the peasant does not challenge the soil of the field.
 In the sowing of the grain it places the seed in the keeping of the forces of growth and watches over its increase.
 But meanwhile even the cultivation of the field has come under the grip of another kind of setting-in-order, which sets upon [stellt] nature.
 It sets upon it in the sense of challenging it.
-Agriculture is now the mechanized food industry.
+Agriculture is now the mechanized food industry with new technology like the one at www.cir.net/agriculture-harvester-products/ surfacing every da .
 Air is now set upon to yield nitrogen, the earth to yield ore, ore to yield uranium, for example; uranium is set upon to yield atomic energy, which can be released either for destruction or for peaceful use.”
 I think Heidegger is seeing some disharmony issues in things, where nature is not allowed to just “be.”
 Heidegger saw it, “the revealing that rules in modern technology is a challenging [Herausfordern], which puts to nature the unreasonable demand that it supply energy that can be extracted and stored as such” (Heidegger).
 Modern technology sets-upon nature and challenges-forth its energies, in contrast to techne which was always a bringing-forth in harmony with nature.

 A Revolution with Sustenance.